 This post may contain affiliate sales links.
 Please read my disclosure policy.

-I love a simple and fast weeknight meal and this Bow Tie Pasta recipe absolutely fits the bill.
+I love a simple and fast weeknight meal and Bow Tie Pasta recipes absolutely fit the bill.
 The bow ties are cooked and then tossed with a creamy tomato sauce with parmesan cheese and fresh basil.
 SO SO good.
-Delicious served with Garlic Bread and Cucumber Tomato Salad.
+Ready in 20 minutes and delicious served with Garlic Bread and Brussels Sprouts Caesar Salad.

 You don’t need much to make this Bow Tie Pasta recipe, with a few helpful store-bought ingredients you’ll have this ready in a jiffy!

 - Bow Tie Pasta – also known as farfalle or butterfly pasta.
 These hold the sauce quite perfectly, plus they are a fun pasta shape for kids.

 - Garlic – tasty garlic to start off this dish.

 - Tomatoes – I made this recipe fast and easy by using canned diced tomatoes!
 Use the petite diced if you have picky eaters.